loewexy/pdns-manager-website/content/quickstart.md

 ### Prerequisites

-In order to complete this tutorial, you must know how to:
+In order to complete this tutorial, you have to:

 1. Configure Apache or another PHP compatible web server so that it delivers a page from a specific document root for a